Extraordinary Ministers of Holy Communion

 - Assist the priest in the distribution of the Body and Blood of Christ

-- Help the parish priests by taking communion to the sick and housebound parishioners of our community on a regular basis, respecting their medical conditions and their homes.
+- Help the priests of the parish by taking communion to sick and housebound parishioners of our community on a regular basis, respecting their medical conditions and their homes.

-- Provide a Eucharistic Service of the Word with Communion when the priests are away.
+- Provide a Eucharistic Service of the Word with Communion when no priest is available.

-- Help with cleaning the vessels used at the masses, ensuring the corporal and purificators are washed regularly.
+- Help with cleaning the vessels used at the Masses and ensuring the corporal and purificators are washed regularly.

 - Attend monthly meeting to reflect our practices, pray together and discuss any changes or problems encountered.

 - Encourage devotion to the Blessed Sacrament.

-- Attend an annual retreat together, be recommissioned at Corpus Christi in order to continue to practice as Eucharistic Minister.
+- Attend an annual retreat together and be recommissioned at Corpus Christi in order to continue to practice as Eucharistic Minister.

 To train as a Eucharistic Minister, you should be:

 - Confirmed in the Catholic Faith